SkalskiP/ILearnDeepLearning.py/README.md

 ## Description

-This repository contains small projects mainly related to Deep Learning but also Data Science in general.
-Subjects are closely linekd with articles I publish on [Medium][1] and are intended to complement the blog posts.
+People say that nothing develops and teaches you like getting your hands dirty.
+This repository contains small projects mostly related to Deep Learning but also Data Science in general.
+Subjects are closely linekd with articles I publish on [Medium][1] and are intended to complement those blog posts.
+For me it is a way to document my learning process, but also to help others understand neural network related issues.
 I hope that the content of the repository will turn out to be interesting and, above all, useful.
-I encourage you both to read as well as to check how the code works in the action.
+I encourage you both to read my posts as well as to check how the code works in the action.

 ## Hit the ground running